 Bake at 375 F for about 20 minutes.
 (Don’t over-bake - everything is pretty much edible anyhow.)

 Take oven precautions in case the filling bubbles over.
 Let cool a bit.
-Serve with ice cream.
+Serve with ice cream or stabilized whipped cream.

 This can stay (covered) at room temperature for 1-2 days but then should be refrigerated to avoid mould, Warm again to serve.